davidshq/garden/content/health/nutrition/smoothies/h-n-smoothies-recipes.md

 Note: Nutritional values of these may be suspect.
 I need to rework all this, but the ingredients themselves seemed to work well.

 ### August 2025
 I found this one to have a funny taste.
-Not sure if it might have been the stevia or the tumeric or if it was due to the decrease in apple juice.
+Not sure if it might have been the stevia or the turmeric or if it was due to the decrease in apple juice.
 1. Apple Juice - 1 cup
 2. Water - 2 cups
 3. Stevia - 2 grams
-4. Tumeric - 1 tsp
+4. Turmeric - 1 tsp
 5. Cinnamon - 2 tsp
 6. Chia Seeds - 5 tbsp
 7. Rainbow Kale - 1 cup